twoBirds/twobirds/README.md

 twoBirds was created 2004 to be able to build a complex web application for an insurance company.
 It was first made public as V2 in 2006 ( [Ajaxian](http://ajaxian.com/archives/twobirds-lib-20-released) ).
 It was constantly under development.

+# I dont want to read a lot - give me a kick-start

+###On console do...

+git clone this repository

+goto /httpdocs

+php -S 0.0.0.0:3000 &

+###Open browser, adress:

+####(Example one)

+localhost:3000/tb.html

+####Open dev tools, e.g. firebug

+- inspect DOM to see how twoBirds instances reside in DOM structure, on HTML tab right-click on a div and select 'inspect in DOM'
+- right-click on an "app.child" div, select 'inspect in DOM' to see how twoBirds instances can also reside inside each other
+- view 'tb.html' file to see the app code

+####(Example two)

+localhost:3000/index.html

+####Open dev tools, e.g. firebug

+- inspect DOM to see the structure
+- go to the 'network' tab and reload to see the sequence of requirement loading
+- view 'index.html' file to see the app code
+- view js files in /httpdocs/demoapp/ to see the app code for those objects that are lazy loaded

 In case of questions contact [me](mailTo:frank_thuerigen@yahoo.de).